 Liquid funds come in two versions of direct and regular plans.
 The latter is suited for those looking to take advice from middlemen such as brokers on which plan to choose.
 Those investors choosing direct plans, do so for their low total expense ratio comprising administrative fees, brokerage charges, and distributional expenses since direct plans don’t charge for brokerage.

 Liquid funds, then, are one kind of investment vehicle and may be used for certain financial goals.
 For example, ETFs being a veritable part of passive investing, are best suited to create wealth over a long period of time.
 Whereas, liquid funds can help with investing our money for a short period of time, mostly for short-term money goals or for parking our investments as we near our deadlines.

-Nine key MF terms, explained:
+Nine key MF terms explained:

-AMC or an asset management company is a company which professionally manages the money, either pooled or of a family or an individual, in different asset classes.
+AMC or an asset management company is a company that professionally manages the money, either pooled or of a family or an individual, in different asset classes.
 It makes the investment process more systematic.

 When an AMC manages a pooled sum of money from clients, the invested amount is called the assets under management or AUM.

 The net asset value or Nav represents the current unit value of the fund.
 It is similar to a share’s current market price (CMP).